 Using the Patchwork Cutters Space set (affiliate link), I made two small astronauts (since the fondant needed to be quite thin to use the cutter), and sandwiched them together with buttercream, placing a toothpick between each leg and another toothpick down his back.
 It was a hot day and the fondant was quite soft.
 I painted on some of his features using gel food colouring.
 I first tried edible markers, but the tip wasn’t fine enough to get in the gaps.

 My little astronaut stayed in the fridge to harden until right before cake time.
 When it was time, I added him to the top of the cake, along with the flag and the candles.

 I’ll have more details of the space birthday party in my next post.

-If you’re looking to improve your buttercream decorating skills, check out this free ebook from Craftsy:
+If you’re looking to improve your buttercream decorating skills, check out this class from Craftsy:

 Thanks Louise!
 It turned out just how I’d hoped!